 After the completion of my Master's thesis, Don Greenberg and I tried to convince the Walt Disney's feature animation group to incorporate computer graphics into their production process.
 Unfortunately, several of the "nine old men", who had worked for Disney since the 1930's, were still active, and they would have none if it.
 By the mid-1980's, these gentlemen had all retired, and Pixar was able to convince Disney to explore the new technology.
 The system they co-developed was called CAPS (Computer Animation Production System).
 It ultimately won them an academy award in 1992 for its use in Beauty and the Beast.

-Although we were unsuccessful at Disney, we managed to convince Hanna-Barbara Productions to employ our system in the television animation market.
-Hanna-Barbara was on the verge of closing down domestic production due to spiraling labor costs, and they saw our system as a way to forestall doing this.
+Although we were unsuccessful at Disney, we managed to convince Hanna-Barbera Productions to employ our system in the television animation market.
+Hanna-Barbera was on the verge of closing down domestic production due to spiraling labor costs, and they saw our system as a way to forestall doing this.
 The animator's union didn't believe them, nor did they relish the prospect of computerization, leading to a bitter strike in 1982.
 In the end, the animators learned to use our system, which remained in production until 1996.
-At its peak in the late 80's, one third of Hanna-Barbera's yearly domestic production went through our system, including The Flintstones, Scooby Doo, and other shows.
-Ultimately, domestic labor costs become too high even for the computerized production line, and the the system was sold to James Wang Films of Taiwan.
+At its peak in the late 80's, one third of Hanna-Barbera's yearly domestic production went through our system, including The Flintstones, Scooby-Doo, and other shows.
+Ultimately, domestic labor costs become too high even for the computerized production line, and the system was sold to James Wang Films of Taiwan.
 They ported it to PCs and marketed it for several years under the name Animaster.
 The original technical team at Hanna-Barbera Productions consisted of myself, Bruce Wallace, Chris Odgers, Bennett Leeds, Jim Mahoney, Steve McDaniel, and Tim Victor.
 Our chief power user from the production side of the company was Ann Tucker.
 Interestingly, Ann subsequently went to work for Disney, becoming their chief power user as well.